-J. Other Provisions
+H. Other Provisions

-- 1 The Building Inspector shall not issue any permit for construction within the Wetlands Buffer Zones unless such activity conforms with the provisions of this Ordinance.
-The Board of Selectmen shall have the power to enforce this Ordinance, and violations may be punishable by fines as provided by RSA 676:17. - 2 Any wetlands altered in violation of this Ordinance shall be restored at the expense of the violator(s) as provided by RSA 483-A:5.
+- 1. The Building Inspector shall not issue any permit for construction within the wetlands and wetland buffers (see section E) unless such activity conforms to the provisions of this Ordinance.
+The Board of Selectmen shall have the power to enforce this Ordinance, and violations may be punishable by fines as provided by RSA 676:17. - 2.
+Any wetlands altered in violation of this Ordinance shall be restored at the expense of the violator(s) as provided by RSA 483-A:5.

-VIII.
-ARTICLE VIII - FLOODPLAIN DEVELOPMENT ORDINANCE
+Artcicle VIII FLOODPLAIN DEVELOPMENT ORDINANCE